WORK180/hubspot-api/README.md

 ```

 ## Contributions
-At this stage we are not configured to accept contribtuions, please check back later.
+At this stage we are not configured to accept contributions, please check back later.
 In the meantime please open an issue on github, and we will prioritise accordingly.

 ### Local Development
 #### Tool Set